Styes - Medical Condition

 • Avoid touching the tip of any prescribed eye drops, ointments, or gels directly to the eyelashes or eyelid.

-• Avoid applying or using cosmetics on your eyelid area for the time that the stye is present.
+• Avoid applying or using cosmetics on your eyelid area or wearing contact lenses for the time that the stye is present.

 All material copyright MediResource Inc. 1996 – 2024.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Styes